nimroddanielmaayan/the-wild-oasis/notes.md

 - The job of the `useEffect` hook is to synch the application to external systems (such as an external API)

+- The `cleanup function` in `useEffect` is optional, and it's executed on 2
+  occasions:

+  - when the component is unmounted
+  - before the effect is run again

+- A good example of a `cleanup function` is in HTTP requests. for example: The user requests data by clicking a button, and then clicks a different button to request different data before the first data is loaded.
+In this case, the first request should be canceled in order to save resources

+- Other examples of `cleanup functions`:

+  - Cancel API subscriptions
+  - Stop timers
+  - Remove event listeners

+- Every `useEffect` should only handel one effect (this is not a "hard rule", just a good practice).
+If we need to handle multiple effects, we should use multiple `useEffect` hooks

+- Every `useEffect` runs on `mount`, even if it has dependencies

+- A single `useEffect` can run on all 3 events (`mount`, `update` and `unmount`)

+- To run `useEffect` on EVERY state change, we can use it with no dependency array.
+This is not recommended and rarely done

 ### Other Important General Notes